jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I should not see the link :link</code></summary>

 <br/>
-Links are not loaded on the page
+Links are not loaded on the page.
 <br/><br/>

 ```gherkin